 Is this model achievable?
 Most defiantly one the UK’s largest, Sir Robert McAlpine are a shining example of what is achievable.
-Speak to a Sir Robert McAlpine employee about their company and they will generally respond in such a way that you would be hard pushed not to believe that they were not shareholders or owners of THEIR company.
-Yes their company, they feel as though they belong to their company, they are part of their company, valued!
+Speak to a Sir Robert McAlpine employee about their company and they will generally respond in such a way that you would be hard pushed to believe that they were not shareholders or owners of THEIR company.
+Yes 'their' company, they feel as though they belong to 'their' company, they are part of 'their' company, and valued!

-In return what do the owners of Sir Robert McAlpine receive?
+In return what do the owners of Sir Robert McAlpine receive for sticking with PAYE employment?
 Well I don’t know what their accident or time off work statistics are but I would suggest they will be extremely low and here’s the catch, I would also suggest that their productivity levels are without question some of the highest in the UK construction sector.
-Add to this that staff retention levels are almost certain to be way above the industry average and you have a model that works in todays construction world.
+Add to this that staff retention levels are almost certain to be way above the industry average and you have a model that works in today's construction world.

 Large construction companies are also blind to the other serious consequence that their collective greed has served to create and that is where the Health & Safety of construction workers is concerned.
 Whilst it can be acknowledged that injuries and fatalities in construction has vastly improved over the last 10 years, one fatality is a fatality too many.
 It is also worth remembering that where Occupational related diseases are concerned, the UK’s record is one of the poorest in the developed world…shocking to say the least and totally unacceptable.
 The latter being borne of a non caring, profit driven, greed based dominance throughout construction.